bitrise-io/devcenter/_articles/en/reviews/triggering-builds-with-a-pull-request-draft.md

 8. Click `Save` in the top right corner.

 And you're done!
 From now on, if a pull request is opened in your repository, Bitrise will trigger a build with the selected workflow!

+### Manual approval for PR builds

+You do not need to